-After giving effect to the issuance and sale of shares of our common stock in this offering at an assumed public offering price of \$\$\$\$ per share, the last reported sale price of our common stock on the NYSE American on \$\$\$\$, 2018, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value/deficit as of December 31, 2017 would have been \$\$\$ million, or \$\$\$ per share.
-This represents an immediate decrease in net tangible book deficit/value per share of \$\$\$ to existing stockholders and immediate dilution of \$\$\$\$ per share to new investors purchasing common stock in this offering.
-Dilution per share to new investors is determined by subtracting as adjusted net tangible book value per share after this offering from the public offering price per share paid by new investors.
+After giving effect to the issuance and sale of Shares in this offering at an assumed public offering price of \$ per Share, the last reported sale price of our common stock on the NYSE American on \$, 2018, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value/deficit as of December 31, 2017 would have been \$ million, or \$ per Share (as adjusted to take into account a 1 for 10 reverse split the Company's common stock, which was effective as of June 8, 2018).
+This represents an immediate decrease in net tangible book deficit/value per share of \$ to existing stockholders and immediate dilution of \$ per share to new investors purchasing common stock in this offering.
+Dilution per share to new investors is determined by subtracting as adjusted net tangible book value per share after this offering from the public offering price per Share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-(unaudited) (amounts in thousands except share data) Assumed public offering price per share of common stock \$ As adjusted net tangible book value per share as of December 31, 2017, before this offering Increase in pro forma net tangible book value per share attributable to new investors As adjusted net tangible book value per share as of December 31, 2017, after giving effect to this offering Dilution per share to investors in this offering \$
+(unaudited) (amounts in thousands except share data)

-Each \$ increase (decrease) in the assumed public offering price of \$ per share, the last reported sale price of our common stock on the NYSE American on , 2018, would increase (decrease) our as adjusted net tangible book value per share after this offering by million, and the dilution per share to new investors purchasing shares in this offering by \$ approximately \$, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We may also increase or decrease the number of shares to be issued in this offering.
-Each increase (decrease) of shares offered by us would (increase) decrease our as adjusted net tangible book value per share and the dilution per share to new investors purchasing shares in this offering by \$ bv \$ assuming that the assumed public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-The information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering as determined between us and the Underwriter at pricing.
+Assumed public offering price per Share \$ As adjusted net tangible book value per Share as of December 31, 2017, before this offering(1) Increase in pro forma net tangible book value per Share attributable to new investors As adjusted net tangible book value per Share as of December 31, 2017, after giving effect to this offering Dilution per share to investors in this offering \$ increase (decrease) in the assumed public offering price of \$ Each \$ per Share, the last reported sale price of our common stock , 2018, would increase (decrease) our as adjusted net tangible book value per share after this offering by on the NYSE American on million, and the dilution per share to new investors purchasing Shares in this offering by \$ approximately \$ number of Shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We may also increase or decrease the number of Shares to be issued in this offering.
+Each increase (decrease) of Shares offered by us would (increase) decrease our as adjusted net tangible book value per share by \$ and the dilution per share to new investors purchasing Shares in this offering by \$ assuming that the assumed public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The information discussed above is illustrative only and will be adjusted based on the actual public offering price of the Shares and other terms of this offering as determined between us and the Underwriter at pricing.